ethereum/evmdasm/README.md

 jmp = registry.instruction.JUMP

 # access via dict
+## accessing the template objects (avoid modifying them)

-jmp = registry.INSTRUCTIONS_BY_OPCODE["JUMP"]  # get the template object from the instruction registry jmp = registry.INSTRUCTIONS_BY_NAME["JUMP"]  # get the template object from the instruction registry jmp = registry.create_instruction(name="JUMP")  # create a new jump instruction object in order to keep
+jmp = registry.INSTRUCTIONS_BY_OPCODE["JUMP"]  # get the template object from the instruction registry jmp = registry.INSTRUCTIONS_BY_NAME["JUMP"]  # get the template object from the instruction registry

+jmp = jmp.clone()  # clone a new instruction from the template object

+## creating new instruction objects from the template
+jmp = registry.create_instruction(name="JUMP")  # create a new jump instruction object in order to keep (

 # access via categories lookup
 terminating_instructions = registry.INSTRUCTIONS_BY_CATEGORY["terminate"]